mounicap6/Amazin-Bookstore/README.md

 * The application collects data from the back end to display the result

 ## Next Week
-Requirement 1: Bookstore Owner can upload and edit Book information (ISBN, picture, description, author, publisher,...) and inventory.
-We will implement editing book information.
+Requirement 1: We will implement editing book information and adding pricing for each book.

-Requirement 2: User can browse through the books in the bookstore them based on the above information.
-We will implement search and browse.
+Requirement 2: We will implement search and browse for the user.

-Requirement 3: User can then decide to purchase one or many books by putting them in the Shopping Cart and proceeding to Checkout.
-We will implement the checkout process.
+Requirement 3: Users can now add shopping cart so we will implement the checkout process.